 Withdrawals: Courses dropped within the 100% refund period (during the add/drop period) will not count as attempted.
 However, classes dropped after this point will count as attempted and will be factored into a student's satisfactory academic progress.
 Students who take a leave of absence mid-semester may have difficulty meeting the satisfactory academic progress standards upon their return to the College.
 We encourage those students to file a Letter of Appeal requesting a review of the situation and the development of an “academic plan” that will permit them to continue receiving financial aid from Title IV Federal Student Aid resources.

 Incompletes: A student will not lose eligibility because of a course incomplete, unless he/she is already on financial aid warning or probation.
 However, the final grade results might impact future eligibility.
+Grades submitted by the mid-point of the semester will be considered for the current semester; grades submitted later in the semester will not be considered until the following semester.

 Repeated courses: Courses that are repeated will show as units attempted each time they are taken; however, only the final attempt will be included as a course completed.
 Only the last reported grade will be included in the student's GPA.